1944 Auckland Rugby League season

 The 1944 Auckland Rugby League season was its 36th.
 The Auckland Rugby League allowed the Point Chevalier club to enter the first grade competition which meant that it was an even ten teams.
 There was no reserve grade competition as the war affected adult playing numbers once more.
 Several former senior players were killed along with others who had played or been involved in Auckland rugby league.

 The City Rovers won the Fox Memorial first grade championship for the 8th time in their history, however it was their first championship for 19 years after last winning it in 1925.
 Their titles prior to 1944 were in 1910, 1911, 1916, 1921, 1922, 1923, and 1925.
 City also won the Rukutai Shield for being in the lead at the conclusion of the first round of the championship.
-It looked as though their season might be derailed at the halfway point when they protested the suspension of Eugene Donovan who was sent off in a match against Richmond for back chatting experienced referee G. Kelly.
+Their season was nearly derailed when they protested the suspension of Eugene Donovan who was sent off in a match against Richmond for back chatting referee George Kelly.
 City refused to play their round 12 and round 13 matches and lost by default as a result.
-The league then informed them that they were disqualified from the championship and would be awarded no further competition points regardless of their results according to rules laid out in their constitution regarding successive unfulfilled fixtures.
+The league informed them that they were disqualified from the championship and would be awarded no further competition points regardless of their results according to rules laid out in their constitution regarding successive unfulfilled fixtures.
 They had a change of mind however and allowed them to compete for the championship.
 City won their last 5 matches to force a playoff for the championship with Mount Albert United who were level with them on 26 competition points.
 City won the match 17 to 7 to claim the title.